jmegabassd/week6-assignment/README.md

 > Initially used "import { forwardRef } from 'react';" upon reading up discovered this was now available as a prop so removed the import and set ref in ThumbnailImage({ item, onClick, isSelected, ref }).
 >
 > Decided against using Grid! for once...
 Although this felt a bit odd as a grid addict I felt this simple page layout didn't require grid which would add unnecessary complexitry to the page especially when using @media.
+>
+> Render setup went really well, took a couple of minutes!